access-ci-org/Integration_Roadmaps/docs/source/tasks/Science_Gateway_Description_v1.md

 Cybersecurity and incident response contact(s):
     First name, Last name <email>
     First name, Last name <email>

-Integration coordinator:
-    First name, Last name <email>
 ```

-*Integration coordinator* is the contact person from the science gateway side working with the ACCESS concierge on the
-integration process.

- - Under Infrastructure Information -> Infrastructure Type, select *ACCESS Science Gateway* and specify the *science gateway name*

-Once the ticket is created, it will be reviewed by the ACCESS concierge and will get back to you for additional
+Once the ticket is created, the ACCESS concierge will review it and get back to you if additional information is
-information.
-And then the ACCESS concierge would create/update the information in the ACCESS website.
+needed.
+The ACCESS concierge will then create/update the information on the ACCESS website.
 The task is completed
 when the gateway information is published to the ACCESS website.

 ACCESS may periodically review registration information to confirm that it is correct.
 Gateway providers should create
-subsequent tickets in the future to update the information.
+subsequent tickets to update the information.

 <sub>